Voyager (Australian band): 2009–2011: I Am the Revolution

 After recording new songs with Adam Round at Kingdom Studios in Maylands, Western Australia and having the tracks mastered by Sterling Sound in New York City, Voyager released their album I Am the ReVolution on 20 September 2009 through Dockyard 1 Records in Germany and Riot Entertainment in Australia.
-The album was immediately received with critical acclaim, including the popular Vampster website, although some critics were skeptical about the band's strong melodic influences and their "pop" sound.
+The album was immediately received with critical acclaim, including the popular Vampster website, although some critics were sceptical about the band's strong melodic influences and their "pop" sound.

 The album was named album of the week by Romania's MetalFan website and the song "Total Existence Failure" picked up the Song of the Year from the West Australian Music Industry Awards.

 Voyager released a new video for the song "The Devil in Me" in October 2009.

 In 2010, Voyager was nominated three times as a top 10 finalist at the Australian MusicOz Awards for "Lost", "The Devil in Me" and the video for the latter.
 The band also picked up a nomination for 2010 WAMI "Best hard rock/metal act" presented by the West Australian Music Industry.

 Chris Hanssen and Voyager parted ways in 2010, with Scott Kay taking over guitar duties.
 Kay's first tour was with Scottish pirate metal band Alestorm in May 2011, during which the band received critical acclaim.

 2011–2013: The Meaning of I

-After recording new songs in April/May 2011, Voyager signed a deal with New Jersey-based label Sensory.
+After recording new songs in April/May 2011, Voyager signed a deal with New Jersey–based label Sensory.
 In October 2011 the band released The Meaning of I. The album is the first to feature new guitarist Scott Kay and the last to feature Mark Boeijen on drums who left shortly after the recording to focus on his family.
 The album features guest vocal performances by DC Cooper (Royal Hunt) and Daniel Tompkins (Tesseract, ex-Skyharbor).
 It was released worldwide on 11 October 2011, but was released early in the US at the ProgPower festival in September 2011.

 Voyager were also announced for a show with Creation's End in Brooklyn on 11 September 2011.
 After returning from the US, Voyager toured with popular Finnish metal band Children of Bodom.

 Voyager was one of the opening bands for Epica when they played in Perth on 23 April 2013.